 - With a 60 year track record and a globally recognized organisation, you can be assured of industry recognition and safety at the highest level

-- Part time or full time options
+- Residential or non-residential options / part time or full time

 - Some of the most experienced trainers in the business

-- Our training prepares you for the industry and work in tourism / nature guiding sector
+- Our training prepares you for the industry and work in tourism / nature guiding sector with focused training around your career opportunities and setting yourself apart in the job market

 - Connections to a global network of wilderness and like-minded sister organisations

-- Excellent value for money - comparatively speaking, our training costs are extremely competitive
+- Excellent value for money - comparatively speaking, our training costs are extremely competitive.

 - Small groups - we always have a maximum of 10 people per course.
 It is advised to apply early to ensure your space.